rapporto/docs/source-lk-v1/api/eng/rest_eng/eng_rest_auth.rst

 To protect the service, the *Basic access authentication* is supported.

-For access inquiries, please contact the :ref:`Technical Support <support>`.
+For access inquiries, please contact the :ref:`Technical Support <eng-support>`.